Elendrial/aog2d/README.md

 ## Notes:
 - Structure tiles are ones which can be captured for points, environment are anything else. (ie: walls are environment)
 - A menu is still a 'level', just a highly specialised one comprising of only GUIs.
-- Maybe make a tile builder, so I don't end up with ~10 classes, each with only 5 lines of code?
+- Maybe make a tile builder, so I don't end up with ~10 classes, each with only 5 lines of code? (currently not doing this)